Emperor-One/Hamster-Key-Telegram-Bot/README.md

 volatile.
 Some keys might generate quicker, and some might be really slow, so this makes sure that, at least the generated keys don't just sit on the server, and are sent to the client.

-4. New entries requirements.txt that need to be installed using pip.
+4. New entries in requirements.txt that need to be installed using pip.

 ## Getting Started